anyscale/madewithml.github.io/docs/courses/applied-ml/annotation.md

 1444 projects
 </pre>

 Over time, our dataset will grow and we'll need to label new data.
 So far, we had a team of moderators clean the existing data but we'll need to establish proper workflow to make this process easier and reliable.
-Typically, we'll use collaborative UIs where annotators can fix errors, etc. and then use a tool like [Airflow](https://airflow.apache.org/){:target="_blank"} for workflow management to know when new data is ready to be annotated and also when it's ready to be used for modeling.
+Typically, we'll use collaborative UIs where annotators can fix errors, etc. and then use a tool like [Airflow](https://airflow.apache.org/){:target="_blank"} or [KubeFlow](https://www.kubeflow.org/){:target="_blank"} for worflow orchestration to know when new data is ready to be annotated and also when it's ready to be used for modeling.

 !!! note
     In the next section we'll be performing exploratory data analysis (EDA) on our labeled dataset.
 However, the order of the `annotation` and `EDA` steps can be reversed depending on how well the problem is defined.
 If you're unsure about what inputs and outputs are worth mapping, use can use EDA to figure it out.